yct37785/ExpoAppFramework/README.md

 **UI:** UI elements.

 ## TemplateApp
-TemplateApp serves as a quick start template for developing apps with examples for every element and function defined in Framework.
-It is also the platform for building new elements and functions.
+TemplateApp serves as a quick start template for developing apps with examples for every component defined in **/Framework**.
+It is also the platform for building new components.

 The TemplateApp project is structured as follows:
 ```